wwwzyb2002/bigcache/README.md

 ## More

-Bigcache genesis is described in allegro.tech blog post: [writing a very fast cache service in Go](http://allegro.tech/2016/03/writing-fast-cache-service-in-go.html)
+Bigcache genesis is described in wwwzyb2002.tech blog post: [writing a very fast cache service in Go](http://wwwzyb2002.tech/2016/03/writing-fast-cache-service-in-go.html)

 ## License